 What is Mobile App Marketing?

-Mobile app marketing is the practice of spreading awareness of a mobile application, acquiring users and maintaining retention throughout a user journey.
+Right after app development, mobile app marketing is the practice of spreading awareness of a mobile application, acquiring users and maintaining retention throughout a user journey.

 The aim of mobile app marketing is to target the ideal users for an app, communicate the value of the app, persuade users to install the app and then maintain user-ship until a conversion and referral can be facilitated.